AndypSheridan/hyperCube/README.md

 * The favicon is a small image that displays in the browser tab.
 * The intention is to enhance the user experience for those who have multiple tabs open and cannot read the text in the tabs.
 * The favicon is a simple lower case 'h' and upper case 'C' to reflect the styling of 'hyperCube' in the title of the game.
 The font color is the same (#DADBD0) as the one used on the splash and game screens, whilst the purple is found in the game canvas background.
+* For consistency, the font used is IBM Plex Mono.

 ![Screenshot of favicon](assets/images/hyperCube-favicon-screenshot.png)
 ​